 - We assess there is a heightened threat of terrorist attack in a number of European countries, including the Netherlands.
 This threat is posed by those motivated by the current conflict in Iraq and Syria.
-In March 2013, the Dutch Government raised its national terrorism threat level to ‘substantial’.
+Since March 2013, the Dutch Government has maintained its national terrorism threat level at ‘substantial’.
 Australians should remain vigilant in public places and report any suspicious activity to police.
 See the Safety and security section.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy